pachyderm/docs/content/2.2.x/deploy-manage/deploy/aws-deploy-pachyderm.md

 you are ready to prepare for the installation of Pachyderm.
 Some of the steps below will require you to keep updating the values.yaml started during the setup of the recommended infrastructure.

-!!!
-Note "Secrets Manager"
+{{% notice %}}
+Secrets Manager

 Pachyderm recommends securing and managing your secrets in a Secret Manager.
 Learn about the [set up and configuration of your EKS cluster to retrieve the relevant secrets from AWS Secrets Manager](../aws-secret-manager) then resume the following installation steps.
+{{% /notice %}}

 ## 3. Create an S3 bucket
 ### Create an S3 object store bucket for data